+To provide further insight into the behavior of the specific heat as function of field, we model the magnetic contribution of the specific heat by $C_{mag} \simeq B T^{2} + \gamma T$.
+We show in Fig. \ref{Fig 2}f the field dependence of the extracted $B$ and $\gamma$ parameters.
+The results obtained for $B$ confirm the $T^{2}$ behavior of the specific heat at zero field, while the values extracted for $\gamma$ demonstrate a linear increase in specific heat as a function of magnetic field.
+The field-dependent ratio of $\gamma$ and $B$ coefficients is also consistent with theoretical expectations (see Supplementary Material), further confirming that the ground state of \YZGO~is best described by U(1) Dirac QSL.

-To obtain a better understanding of the ground state of \YZGO, an INS experiment was conducted on a high-purity powder sample at 5 K, as shown in Fig. \ref{Fig 2}c,d.
+To gain deeper insights into the dynamics of \YZGO, we conducted an inelastic neutron scattering (INS) experiment using a high-purity powder sample at 5 K, as depicted in Fig. \ref{Fig 2}c,d.
 The single-ion crystal electric field (CEF) fitting results revealed three distinct crystal field excitations at 38 meV, 61 meV, and 94 meV, which agree with those observed in other previously reported Yb-based triangular lattice systems \cite{yueshengPRL2017, Ding_PRB2019, SarkarPRB2019, DaiPRX2021, ZhangPRB2021, SteinhardtnpjQM2021}.
 Based on our analysis of the CEF levels, we have determined that the first excited state of \YZGO~is separated from the ground state by a gap of over 441 K (38 meV).
 This suggests a Kramer's doublet ground state for the Yb$^{3+}$ ions with an effective spin-1/2.
-Our CEF fitting scheme, which is consistent with the heat capacity data, supports this conclusion.
+Our CEF fitting scheme, which is consistent with the specific heat data, supports this conclusion.
 In particular, the calculated magnetic entropy of \YZGO~saturates at Rln2, indicating an effective spin-1/2 ground state, as shown in Fig. \ref{Fig 2}a (see Tables S2 and S3 for further details on the CEF fitting scheme).